ElMassimo/types_from_serializers/README.md

 ## Why? 🤔

 It's easy for the backend and the frontend to become out of sync.
-Traditionally, catching small bugs requires writing extensive integration tests.
+Traditionally, preventing bugs requires writing extensive integration tests.

 [TypeScript] is a great tool to catch this kind of bugs and mistakes, as it can detect incorrect usages and missing fields, but writing types manually is cumbersome, and they can become stale over time, giving a false sense of confidence.

-Using a serializer library like [`active_model_serializers`][ams] or [`oj_serializers`][oj_serializers] has the benefit of providing a clear schema, making it easy to keep track of which fields will be included in a JSON response.

-This library takes advantage of that, extending [`oj_serializers`][oj_serializers] to allow embedding type information, as well as extracting it from the SQL schema when available.
+This library takes advantage of the declarative nature of serializer libraries such as [`active_model_serializers`][ams] and [`oj_serializers`][oj_serializers], extending them to allow embedding type information, as well as inferring types from the SQL schema when available.

-As a result, it's posible to easily detect mismatches between the backend and the frontend, as well as make the fields more discoverable and provide great autocompletion in the frontend.
+As a result, it's posible to easily detect mismatches between the backend and the frontend, as well as make the fields more discoverable and provide great autocompletion in the frontend, without having to manually write the types.

 ## Features ⚡️